Part of the IoT & Hardware category.

 |---|---|---|---|---|

-Official SDK from Tuya — one of the world’s largest IoT cloud platforms powering thousands of smart device brands.
-Provides Python, Go, and C# SDKs (C# added March 2026) for integrating Tuya Cloud capabilities with AI agents via MCP.
-Tuya’s AI Agent Development Platform now fully supports MCP server integration, with official MCP tools continuously expanding.
-This is significant: Tuya powers devices from hundreds of white-label brands, so this SDK potentially reaches millions of devices.
+Official SDK from Tuya — one of the world’s largest IoT cloud platforms.
+Provides Python, Go, and C# SDKs for integrating Tuya Cloud capabilities with AI agents via MCP.
+Tuya’s AI Agent Development Platform fully supports MCP server integration.
+Star count essentially flat since April — the SDK is in maintenance mode rather than active development.

-A community-built Tuya Smart Home MCP Server (4,500+ downloads) adds local control via tinytuya, communicating directly over Wi-Fi for lower latency and better privacy.
-Offers 10 tools for complete device control (on/off, brightness, color, temperature, custom commands) with Claude, ChatGPT, Copilot, and Cursor compatibility.
+A community-built Tuya Smart Home MCP Server (4,500+ downloads) adds local control via tinytuya for lower latency and better privacy.

 rmrfslashbin/hue-mcp